-Two Ways to Increase Intrinsic Motivation in Kids with Autism
+Two Ways to Increase Intrinsic Motivation in Autistic Kids

 When I meet a parent of a child on the spectrum, or I’m training a therapist working with a child on the spectrum, one of my first questions is, “What motivates the child?”
 You’d be shocked by the number of times parents and therapists have told me, “Nothing seems to motivate him.”
 Often times, parents and therapists will either say “nothing”, or they’ll name 2, maybe 3 activities the child enjoys.